USAJOBS/ATP-Support/job-announcement-playbook/details/how-you-will-be-evaluated.md

 ---
-permalink: job-announcement-playbook/details/requirements/how-you-will-be-evaluated/
+permalink: job-announcement-playbook/details/how-you-will-be-evaluated/
 layout: joa-details
-category: requirements
+category: how you will be evaluated
 title: How you will be evaluated
-sidenav: how-you-will-be-evaluated
+sidenav: how you will be evaluated
-lead: This section tells the applicant how staffing specialists and hiring managers will use their application to determine your eligibility, qualifications, and quality ranking for the position.
+lead: This section tells the applicant how staffing specialists and managers will use their application to determine eligibility, qualifications and quality ranking for this position.
 current-fields: ["Basis for rating", "Type of rating", "Interview type"]
-previous-fields: ["Consideration order", "Drug test required", "Financial suitability"]
 ---

 You will set the expectation of how you’ll evaluate an applicant against their responses to the job questionnaire and the information in their resume.

 This section will:

-*	Include a lead-in sentence: "You will be evaluated for this job based on how well you meet the qualifications above."
+* Include a lead-in sentence: “You will be evaluated for this job based on how well you meet the qualifications above.”

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">